 I am a divorced father of two boys.
 My oldest is a freshman in college out of state and my youngest is a junior in high school and I have him full time.
 I was married once for 16 years but have been divorced for almost 8 years.
 I would like to be married again one day, but that's something that simply cannot be rushed.
 For now I'm just looking to meet someone that I really connect with on multiple levels and hopefully see where it goes from there.

 I am a simple guy that enjoys the simple pleasures of life.
 I enjoy being outside when the weather is nice, Bama football in the fall and watching movies when its messy out.
 I don't have just one hobby or passion that consumes most of my time, but there are many things that I enjoy.
 I do have a strong faith in God and am looking for the same in a partner.

 I think being able to talk is imperative for a first date, so some type of venue that accommodates conversation.
-But initially, I believe it's more about getting to know someone than what you're actually doing.
+I believe it's more about getting to know someone than what you're actually doing.
 In the old days, you typically dated/asked out someone that either you or a friend already knew or someone that you had met somewhere before and therefore what you did was more about trying to impress them (from a guy's perspective).
 Online dating allows us to contact complete strangers and sometimes from neighboring cities and so there's little to no familiarity with the other person.
 I prefer to start with messaging and if there's mutual interest, then maybe a phone call.
 You learn a lot about someone when you talk in "real time" and see how the conversation flows.
 If the conversation is fluid and you can talk with ease, then a meeting is the next step.
 Although somewhere in between talking and the first meeting, one could insert "FB-stalking"...that can be a useful tool. :-)